 So, we still don't yet have a good handle on precisely how much oil is in the Bakken Formation.
-But you can be assured that, as the price of oil continues to go up, the estimate of recoverable oil will grow proportionally.
+But you can be assured that, if the price of oil goes up, the estimate of the amount of recoverable oil will grow proportionally.

 The overall concept of recovering oil from the Bakken Shale Formation is simple.
 You simply drill down vertically for about two miles until you hit the shale formation where the oil is located.
 You then drill horizontally along the shale formation for up to about two miles using fracturing techniques to "open up" the shale and inject proppants to keep it open.
 Sounds easy but both the existing horizontal drilling technology and the existing fracking techniques had to be advanced considerably before the technology could be effective in North Dakota.

 The newly-developed Bakken shale formation technology is having considerable application elsewhere.
-There are plenty of difficult shale formations in the US where the advances made in horizontal drilling and fracturing are now being used to develop these other difficult shale formations.
+There are many difficult shale formations in the US where the advances made in horizontal drilling and fracturing are now being used to develop these other difficult shale formations.
 Obviously the technical work that has gone into producing the Bakken Formation is impressive and valuable.
-Maybe we will survive Peak Oil after all!

-Please note that the oil companies mentioned in this section, by no means, constitute a complete list of Bakken oil companies.
+Please note that the oil companies mentioned in this section, by no means, constitute a complete list of Bakken oil companies working in the oil play.
 Things are moving too fast to know for sure all the oil companies involved.

 Based on what I read , EOG appears to have an edge in technology on most of the large companies active there.
 EOG is drilling numerous wells there and appear to have a good handle on the drilling technology necessary to produce oil from the difficult Bakken shale formation.